representar-numeros-positivos-en-binario

 • It represents a fractional number

-That said, if you don’t tell me anything, the logical assumption is that you are referring to a positive number, because it’s the simplest.
-So the previous number is worth 153, if you don’t tell me anything else.
+Of course, if you don’t tell me anything, the logical thing is that I will assume you are referring to a positive number, because it is the simplest one.
+So the number from before is worth 153, if you don’t tell me anything else.